iluxonchik/PayRequestDeFi/README.md

-# Multi-Token Payments With Post-Payment Actions On The Blockchain
+# PayRequestDeFi: Multi-Token Payments With Post-Payment Actions On The Blockchain

-A smart-contract payment system which allows for payments in an arbitrary set of tokens, with a support for fully customizable post-payment actions.
+A smart-contract payment system which allows for payments in an arbitrary set of tokens, with a support for fully customizable post-payment actions, statis or dynamic prices, and payment eligibility conditions.

 ## NOTE